 How to activate your eSIM step by step

-Activating your Martinique eSIM takes minutes and is best done with Wi-Fi before leaving home.
+Activating your Martinique eSIM takes minutes and is best done with Wi-Fi before you leave home.
 The general process is the same on iPhone and Android, and you only need to do it once.

-- Purchase your plan and you'll instantly receive a QR code by email.
+- Purchase your plan and you will instantly receive a QR code via email.

 - In Settings > Mobile Data > Add eSIM, scan the QR (or use one-tap installation).

-- Label the line as "Travel" to distinguish it from your home number.
+- Label the line as "Travel" to distinguish it from your Spanish number.

-- Upon landing in Martinique, activate data for that line and turn on data roaming for the eSIM.
+- Upon landing in Martinique, activate data for that line and turn on eSIM data roaming.

-If it's your first time, our general guide on how to activate an eSIM will be helpful, and to avoid surprises, check first that your phone is eSIM compatible.
+If it's your first time, our general guide on how to install an eSIM will be helpful, and to avoid surprises, check beforehand that your phone supports eSIM (iPhones since XS and most high-end Androids do).
 On recent iPhones, the process is almost automatic.

 Price: eSIM vs. roaming

-Here's the key to savings.
-Although Martinique is French territory, your Spanish plan does not include free roaming outside the European Economic Area, and the Antilles are outside.
+Here's the key to saving money.
+Although Martinique is French territory, your Spanish rate does not include free roaming outside the European Economic Area, and the Antilles are outside.
 Many operators charge high daily or per-megabyte rates if you activate roaming without further thought.

-Practical rule: if your destination is not on the European roaming list, an eSIM is almost always cheaper and more peaceful than activating your company's roaming.
+Practical rule: if your destination is not on your operator's European roaming list, an eSIM is almost always cheaper and more peaceful than activating your company's roaming.

 Tips to avoid running out of data